mjbrusso/util.asm/README.md

 # util.asm NASM Library
-A small set of x64 assembly routines.
+A small set of x64 assembly routines for The Netwide Assembler (NASM).

 ## Calling Convention